Taking Medical Equipment and Medications on Board

 - Minimising the use of peanuts or peanut based products in our inflight menus.

-- The provision of an extensive range of special meals inflight that are specifically designed not to include peanuts or other nuts, or products of peanuts or other nuts in the preparation of the meal.
+- The provision of dietary required meals inflight that are specifically designed not to include peanuts or other nuts, or products of peanuts or other nuts in the preparation of the meal (except VGML and VLML - where tree nuts may be available).

 Passengers may also be served a range of other nuts including almonds, cashews and macadamia nuts as bar snacks or after dinner snacks.